 12. Packet splitting is supported based on MP-QUIC functionality

 13. Round-trip and packet loss measurements per MP-QUIC uniflow is supported, as specified in draft-ietf-quic-transport [6] and draft-deconinck-quic-multipath [10].
 Since each QUIC connection is transmitted on a specific QoS Flow, this means that QUIC-PROXY supports round-trip measurements per QoS Flow and packet loss measurements per QoS Flow.

+The UPF can use QUIC PING frames, as described in [6], to verify that the UE is still reachable over an access. or to check reachability to the peer.
+The PING frames can be sent over one QUIC connection only per access or over multiple QUIC connections (i.e. multiple QoS flows) per access.